Manage and display System Tray Icons in Windows 10

 System Tray icons have three visibility levels: always visible, show notifications, or hide completely.
-If an icon is not displayed by default, you need to find another way to display it as you cannot use the customize link to make that change.
+If an icon is not displayed by default, you need to find a way to display it as you cannot use the customize link to make that change.

 One option that you have is to open the notification control panel applet manually.